ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 <Head title="Multiple forms on the same page" />

-Since there is only one `page` store, multiple forms on the same page, for example, a register and login form, can cause problems since form actions will update the single `$page.form`, possibly affecting both forms.
+Since there is only one `page` store, multiple forms on the same page, like a register and login form, can cause problems since form actions will both update `$page.form`, possibly affecting the incorrect form.

-With Superforms, though, multiple forms on the same page are handled transparently **if you are using `use:enhance`, and the forms have different schema types**.
-If you're using the same schema for the forms, you need to use the `id` option:
+With Superforms, multiple forms on the same page are handled transparently **if you are using `use:enhance`, and the forms have different schema types**.
+When using the same schema for multiple forms, you need to set the `id` option:

 ```ts
 const form = await superValidate(schema, {